-Colombia is a country of resilience and no place embodies that attribute quite like Comuna 13.
+Colombia is a country of resilience, and no place embodies that attribute quite like Comuna 13.
 If you’re traveling in Medellín, Colombia, be sure to take a few hours to visit the neighborhood with a tumultuous past, but a bright future.
 During a recent trip to Medellín, I was fortunate enough to tour Comuna 13 with Uncover Colombia.
-The trip gave me an opportunity to see how art is woven into the fascinating history of a neighborhood in an authentic atmosphere, away from Medellín’s affluent areas where most tourists stay during their travels.
+The trip allowed me to see how art is woven into the fascinating history of a neighborhood in an authentic atmosphere, away from Medellín’s affluent areas where most tourists stay during their travels.

-During the tour, we learned in the mid 2000’s, the government stepped in and began helping Comuna 13, but that was only after a 2002 government raid to rid the area of insurgent groups reportedly left hundreds of civilians injured, dozens missing and an unknown number dead, according to Colombia Reports.
+During the tour, we learned in the mid-2000s, the government stepped in and began helping Comuna 13, but that was only after a 2002 government raid to rid the area of insurgent groups that reportedly left hundreds of civilians injured, dozens missing and an unknown number dead, according to Colombia Reports.

 Tips for Visiting Comuna 13

 - Wear comfortable shoes as you’ll be walking up and down a lot of stairs.

 - Take a guide so you can learn the context and history of Comuna 13 as opposed to just looking at some cool graffiti and calling it a day.

 - Bring some cash.
 Delicious Colombian fruit can be purchased at little stands along the sidewalks, and there are also souvenirs for sale.

 - Pack an umbrella.
 The tour is outside, and there’s always a chance of rain.

 Other Things to Do in Medellin